Bet You Didn’t Know Pumpkin Could Do This

 Sure, eating pumpkin can help you look younger (beta-carotene in pumpkin helps protect us from the sun’s wrinkle-causing UV rays), but the pulp also makes a great, all-natural face mask that exfoliates and soothes.
 All you need is 1/4 cup pureed pumpkin (not pumpkin pie), an egg, a tablespoon of honey and a tablespoon of milk.
 Mix, then apply it, wait for 20 minutes or so and wash it off with warm water.

-5: Pumpkin can help battle obesity
+5: Pumpkin can help with weight gain

 The interesting thing about pumpkin is its relatively high in carbohydrates.